theonlyachoudhary/nexus/replit.md

 The template is production-ready with features like draft previews, live previews, SEO optimization, form building, search functionality, and scheduled publishing.

+**Deployment Status:**
-**Deployment Status:** Successfully migrated from Vercel to Replit on October 11, 2025.
-The application runs on port 5000 and connects to an existing AWS PostgreSQL database.
+- Successfully migrated from Vercel to Replit on October 11, 2025
+- Application runs on port 5000 and connects to an existing AWS PostgreSQL database
+- Configured for Autoscale deployment (October 15, 2025) with dynamic rendering for all CMS-driven pages

 # User Preferences